 - In FLEX mode: With the header air system pressurized to approximately 30 psi, the sensor voltages should range between 1.5 and 3.5 volts through the cutter bar's full range of motion.
 See section 17.5 on page 76 for details. - RIGID Divider Mode: With the header air system pressurized to approximately 100 psi, the sensor voltages should range between 1.5 and 3.5 volts through the divider's full range of motion.
-See section 17.6 on page 76 for details. - RIGID Center Mode: With the header air system pressurized to approximately 90 psi, the sensor voltages should range between 1.5 and 3.4 volts through the superframe sensor's full range of motion.
+See section 17.6 on page 76 for details. - RIGID Center Mode: With the header air system pressurized to the appropriate psi for your header width (see table below), the sensor voltages should range between 1.5 and 3.4 volts through the superframe sensor's full range of motion.
 See section 17.6 on page 76 for details.